Kapendev/parin-website/index.md

 Parin is packed with powerful features to get you started quickly:

 * Intuitive immediate mode UI
+* Efficient tile map structures
 * Flexible dialogue system with a stack-oriented scripting language
 * Atlas-based animation library
 * Pixel-perfect physics engine
+* Cross-language support for the core library
 * ...and more!

 ## Cross-Platform